NinaJaverzat/NZRP/README.md

 # Monte Carlo algorithm for central-force rigidity percolation in dimension 2

-This project contains a code that implements the algorithm for rigidity percolation presented in the paper [title of the paper, link to it].
+This project contains a code that implements the algorithm for rigidity percolation presented in the paper A fast algorithm for 2D Rigidity percolation, https://arxiv.org/abs/2507.00741.
 The algorithm is implemented on the triangular lattice.
 We tried to organize and comment the code in a pedagogical way.

 ## Files organization